syncfusion-content/blazor-docs/blazor/treemap/how-to/place-treemap-inside-other-components.md

 ## TreeMap component inside Dashboard Layout

 When the TreeMap component renders within a panel of the Dashboard Layout component, its rendering begins concurrently with the Dashboard Layout component's rendering.
 As a result, the size of the TreeMap component will not be proper.
 To properly render the TreeMap component, a boolean variable (i.e. **IsInitialRender**) must be created and it is used to determine the TreeMap component's rendering.
 The boolean variable is set to **false** by default, so the TreeMap component will not be rendered initially.
-When the Dashboard Layout component is rendered, its [Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Layouts.DashboardLayoutEvents.html#Syncfusion_Blazor_Layouts_DashboardLayoutEvents_Created) event is fired.
-Within this event, the `Task.Yield()` method should be called, and the boolean variable (i.e. **IsInitialRender**) must be changed to **true** to initiate the render of the TreeMap component.
-This ensures that the Dashboard Layout component is completely rendered before the TreeMap component starts rendering.
+When the Dashboard Layout component is rendered, its [Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Layouts.DashboardLayoutEvents.html#Syncfusion_Blazor_Layouts_DashboardLayoutEvents_Created) event is fired, and the boolean variable (i.e. **IsInitialRender**) in this event must be changed to **true** to initiate the render of the TreeMap component.

-When you drag and resize the Dashboard Layout's panel or resizing the window, the TreeMap component is not notified, so the TreeMap are not properly rendered within the panel.
-To avoid this scenario, the TreeMap component's [RefreshAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_RefreshAsync) method must be called in the Dashboard Layout's [Resizing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Layouts.DashboardLayoutEvents.html#Syncfusion_Blazor_Layouts_DashboardLayoutEvents_Resizing) and [OnWindowResize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Layouts.DashboardLayoutEvents.html#Syncfusion_Blazor_Layouts_DashboardLayoutEvents_OnWindowResize) events.
-Additionally, a 300 millisecond delay is applied using the timer to refresh the TreeMap components once the resizing is complete.
+When you drag and resize the Dashboard Layout's panel, the TreeMap component is not notified, so the TreeMap are not properly rendered within the panel.
+To avoid this scenario, the TreeMap component's [RefreshAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_RefreshAsync) method must be called in the Dashboard Layout's [Resizing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Layouts.DashboardLayoutEvents.html#Syncfusion_Blazor_Layouts_DashboardLayoutEvents_Resizing) and [OnResizeStop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Layouts.DashboardLayoutEvents.html#Syncfusion_Blazor_Layouts_DashboardLayoutEvents_OnResizeStop) events.
+Because the panel size of the Dashboard Layout is determined after a delay, a 500 millisecond delay must be provided before refreshing the TreeMap component.

+On window resizing, the TreeMap component is not notified, so the TreeMap is not properly rendered within the panel.
+To avoid this scenario, the Dashboard Layout component's [RefreshAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Layouts.SfDashboardLayout.html#Syncfusion_Blazor_Layouts_SfDashboardLayout_RefreshAsync) and  the TreeMap component's [RefreshAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_RefreshAsync) method must be called in the Dashboard Layout's [OnWindowResize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Layouts.DashboardLayoutEvents.html#Syncfusion_Blazor_Layouts_DashboardLayoutEvents_OnWindowResize) events.

 ```cshtml